OJB10/cs50_final_project/README.md

 - NPM 10.9.2

 ## Access
 This is a private repository.
-Access is restricted and requires explicit authoriation from Ollie Brand.
+Access is restricted and requires explicit authorization from Ollie Brand.

 ## Setup